sjswerdloff/pyupsrs-dicomweb-stack/README.md

 For local development with a cloned pyupsrs repository:

-1. Clone pyupsrs locally (change from sjswerdloff to your fork) :
+1. Clone pyupsrs locally (change from sjswerdloff to your fork, and branch if appropriate):
    ```bash
    git clone https://github.com/sjswerdloff/pyupsrs.git /path/to/pyupsrs
    ```